 A couple major obstacles hold back these heat-reuse projects.
 First, heat waste isn’t at an exceptionally high temperature.
 It also is difficult to get from place to place – which is why many projects send the energy to a pool or greenhouse that’s directly adjacent.

 Data center return air is typically not extraordinarily hot, usually about 80-95 degrees Fahrenheit.
-Transporting it means that you need insulated ducts or pipes rather than low-cost electrical cables, explains Mark Monroe in Data Center Knowledge.
+Transporting it means that you need insulated ducts or pipes (and in all probability expansion bellows if they are used in such or high power heat-producing machinery) rather than low-cost electrical cables.
+Everything from the heater and its capacity, to the ability of the pipes to handle such a load, is to be considered, explains Mark Monroe in Data Center Knowledge.
 “Trenching and installation to run a hot water pipe from a data center to a heat user may cost as much as $600 per linear foot,” he says.
 “Just the piping to share heat with a facility one-quarter mile away might add $750,000 or more to a data center construction project.”
 Right now, it isn’t easy to get those costs down.

 In order to get the temperature higher so that the waste heat is worth more, data centers have started using heat pumps to boost the temperature.
+That can be done by contacting a local heat pump installation company that can equip the facility with pumps that can raise the heat.
 If it comes out in the range of 130-160 degrees, it can then be transported as a liquid for use in local heating, manufacturing, laundromats, or various other applications.
-You can get specialized heat pumps that increase the temperature even more.
+You can get specific heat pumps that increase the temperature even more.
+However, you would need to get in touch with a specialized heat pump manufacturer to buy something of the sort.

 You want a heat pump with a Coefficient of Performance (COP) between 3 and 6.
 It’s affordable.
 If you use heat pumps with COPs of 5.0, and your power costs $0.10 per kWh, you should be able to get the low-grade heat up to a valuable level for $0.0083 per kWh.